denisinla/Pathogen-Update/README.md

-# Pathogen Updater
+# Pathogen/Plugin Updater

-This assumes you have a "portable" Vim installation inside Dropbox.
+This assumes you have your vim configuration in `~/.vim`

 Running the script:

     pathogen_update.sh

-will update you to the latest version of Pathogen and also update all Vim plugins found in your `~/Dropbox/vim/bundle` directory.
+will update you to the latest version of Pathogen and also update all Vim plugins found in your `~/.vim/bundle` directory.